Principality: Nationalism

 Nationalism, the belief that the nation-state is the best vehicle to realise the aspirations of a people, became popular in the late 19th century.
-A characteristic of nationalism is an identity with a larger region such as an area sharing a common language and culture.
+A characteristic of nationalism is an identity with a larger region, such as an area sharing a common language and culture.
 With this development, principalities fell out of favour.
-As a compromise, many principalities united with neighbouring regions and adopted constitutional forms of government, with the monarch acting as a mere figurehead while administration was left in the hands of elected parliaments.
+As a compromise, many principalities united with neighbouring regions.
+They adopted constitutional forms of government, with the monarch acting as a mere figurehead while administration was left in the hands of elected parliaments.
 The trend in the 19th and 20th centuries was the abolition of various forms of monarchy and the creation of republican governments led by popularly elected presidents.

 Ecclesiastical principalities

-Several principalities where genealogical inheritance is replaced by succession in a religious office have existed in the Roman Catholic Church, in each case consisting of a feudal polity (often a former secular principality in the broad sense) held ex officio — the closest possible equivalent to hereditary succession — by a Prince of the church, styled more precisely according to his ecclesiastical rank, such as Prince-bishop, Prince-abbot or, especially as a form of crusader state, Grand Master.
+Several principalities where genealogical inheritance is replaced by succession in a religious office have existed in the Roman Catholic Church, in each case consisting of a feudal polity (often a former secular principality in the broad sense) held ex officio — the closest possible equivalent to hereditary succession — by a prince of the church, styled more precisely according to his ecclesiastical rank, such as prince-bishop, prince-abbot or, especially as a form of crusader state, grand master.

-Some of these instances were merely religious offices without sovereign power over any territory, while others, such as Salzburg and Durham, shared some of the characteristics of secular princes.
+Some of these instances were religious offices without sovereign power over any territory.
+In contrast, others, such as Salzburg and Durham, shared some of the characteristics of secular princes.

 Asia

-Prior to the European colonialism, South Asia and South East Asia were under the influence of the Indosphere, where numerous Indianized principalities and empires flourished for several centuries in Thailand, Indonesia, Malaysia, Singapore, Philippines, Cambodia and Vietnam.
-The influence of Indian culture into these areas was given the term indianization.
-George Coedes defined it as the expansion of an organized culture that was framed upon Indian originations of royalty, Hinduism and Buddhism and the Sanskrit dialect.
+Before the European colonialism, South Asia and South East Asia were under the influence of the Indosphere, where numerous Indianized principalities and empires flourished for several centuries in Thailand, Indonesia, Malaysia, Singapore, Philippines, Cambodia and Southern Vietnam.
+The influence of Indian culture on these areas was given the term indianization.
+George Coedes defined it as the expansion of an organized culture that was framed upon Indian originations of royalty, Hinduism and Buddhism, and the Sanskrit dialect.
 This can be seen in the spread of Hinduism and Buddhism.
 Indian honorifics also influenced the Malay, Thai, Filipino and Indonesian honorifics.

 In the colonial context, the term princely states was used, especially for those that came under the sway of a European colonising power: for example the British Indian and neighbouring or associated (e.g., Arabian) princely states were ruled by monarchs called Princes by the British, regardless of the native styles, which could be equivalent to royal or even imperial rank in the Indigenous cultures.